 Step 3: Send a POST Request

-Once you have your endpoint URL, copy it and use it to send a POST request from your app or API Client.
-Your request can be completely custom, as long as it is proper JSON!
+Once you have your endpoint URL, copy it and use it to send a POST request from your app or API client.

 For this example, we will send the following JSON request body: